myeyesareblind/blog/_posts/2019-06-28-webrtc-catalyst.md

+---
+layout: post
-# How to build WebRTC for Mac-Catalyst or Ninja intro for Apple-developers.
+title: How to build WebRTC for Mac-Catalyst or Ninja intro for Apple-developers
+tags: ninja catalyst marzipan xcode cdnbye
+---

 **WebRTC** is a de-facto standard for conferencing and peer-to-peer data exchange.
 It's mature, highly optimized, and build-in into major browsers.
 For most platforms, it's easy to embed into your application, since WebRTC's team ships binary builds in various formats.